The Complexity Classes of Hamming Distance Recoverable Robust Problems: Combinatorial Problem Framework

 \subsection{Scenarios for Robust Problems}

-Before we are able to define Hamming distance recoverable robust problems, we need to define scenarios.
+Before we are able to define recoverable robust problems, we need to define scenarios.
 Scenarios are a central concept in robust optimization, which model the uncertainty.
 A Hamming distance recoverable robust problem $\hdrr[P_A]$ is based on a combinatorial problem $P_A$.
-A scenario is then defined as follows.
+We then define a scenario as follows.